 How to count to at least ten.
 Learning numbers is about repetition too.
 Say them and write them over and over until your child recognizes them.

 Your full name.
 If your child ever gets lost and someone asks your name, they should not just know you as Momma or Daddy or whatever they call you.
-It’s imperative that you child know your full name just as well as they know their own.
+It’s imperative that you child knows your full name just as well as they know their own.